benkalmus/chatAppGo/README.md

 ## Asynchronous Message broker

 Message `Broker` consists of many `Rooms`.
-Each `Room` is a process containing a map of `Subscriber` channels and `Publisher` channel.
+Each `Room` is a goroutine containing a map of `Subscriber` channels and `Publisher` channels.
+Messaging is handled by a `chan` which is returned on `Subscribe` to a `Room`.
-`Publisher` channel is used to asynchronously receive `Message`s, which are stored in-memory by the `Room` until it is free to publish downstream.
-A `room` may be busy during a `subscribe` or `unsubscribe` operation, in which case it will lock the `Subscriber` slice until it is done.
-Messages during that time are buffered and processed when unlocked.

-`Subscriptions` are done async and buffered, as to be processed later because, in this implementation we wish Publishing to take higher priority.
-If lots of messages are being published, a timer is created to force the processing of subscriptions.

-TODO:
-- keep the implementation as simple as possible, do not worry about multiple room subscribers, that can be added as a wrapper for the existing API. such as, MultiSub containg a slice of []Subscriber instances.
-- do not worry about message data type, but add useful metadata like Timestamps
+Publishing is designed to be non-blocking, therefore Subscribers too slow to read messages are unsubscribed from a Room.

 ## WebSockets